YouTube Live Interview with Scribbling Inner Voice

 I can open again and again…

 The imaginations and creativity of our minds are being strengthened by reading.
-When we read about unknown places , our mind itself creates the imaginative images in our heads, rather than simply saving images from small screen memory.
+For example, when we read about unknown places, our mind creates imaginative images in our heads, rather than simply saving images from small screen memory.

 “Some books leave us free and some books make us free.”